-Thomas asked this question during the PMI Learning, Education and Development Community of Practice presentation I gave recently about Social Media for Project Managers.
+Thomas asked this question during the PMI Learning, Education and Development Community of Practice presentation I gave recently about Collaboration Tools for Project Managers.
 We were talking about using social media tools at work for communication and collaboration, and – of course – the topic of information overload came up.

 Normally I’m asked how to deal with information overload, so it was interesting to get a question about what drives it and what happens as a result of it – it made me think!